 Training is required by the permit for staff in the illicit discharge and detection program at Section 2.3.
-Co-permittees have departments that currently train staff on a variety of topics including hazardous materials and safety, which overlaps with pollution prevention and stormwater.
+Permittees have departments that currently train staff on a variety of topics including hazardous materials and safety, which overlaps with pollution prevention and stormwater.
 Spill prevention plans are already required for hazardous material storage and handling.

-Yakima County Water Resources developed and implemented an ongoing training program in 2015.
-County staff are able to receive training on an as needed or requested basis from the Water Resources Division or their Department Director.
+Yakima County Water Resources developed a training program in 2015 and continues implementation.
+County staff are able to receive training on an annual and as needed or requested basis from the Water Resources Division or their Department Director.
 This training is also available for the public and the RSWG members at no added costs.

-1. Co-permittees will identify groups of employees and departments that require training.
-2. The RSL will develop and provide training programs for groups of employees identified above.
+1. Yakima County will continue to identify groups of employees and departments that require training.
+2. Yakima County Water Resources will develop and provide training programs for groups of employees identified above.